University of South Florida

 and ideas in our local community offer lessons that complement and reinforce classroom-based

 learning.
-Students in the Judy Genshaft Honors College perform 50 hours of community
+First-time-in-college students in the Judy Genshaft Honors College perform

-service during their academic career.
-We believe this helps students become better-informed
+a minimum of 50 community service hours during their academic career.
+We believe this helps create better-informed scholars

-scholars and citizens by engaging with issues affecting their local surroundings and
+and citizens by engaging with issues affecting their local surroundings and becoming

-becoming more cognizant of the political, social, and economic climate of our country
+more cognizant of the political, social, and economic climate of our country as a

 3) What is something you recently changed your mind about and why?
 This can be in reference